Clio Art Fair Returns to New York with Double Edition

 The fair is known for its democratic and inclusive approach to art and its emphasis on collaborating with artists from a wide range of backgrounds and styles.
 We also pride ourselves on being very attentive to the architecture of our venues, thus not creating booths, but trying to respect as much as possible the spaces that host us.

 Clio Art Fair was born with a clear mission: empower independent artists and give them a spotlight during NYC Art Week.
-We firmly stand by what the Italo-French Art Historian Philippe Daverio once said:

 Some seasons feel different.
 The world feels heavier, more uncertain — and yet, we continue to show up, create, and seek connection.